mindsdb/mindsdb/tests/prediction_latency_test/README.md

 Benchmark prints result DataFrame at the end and also save it into .csv file

 ## Launch params
-You may get this info by executing `python test.py --help`
+You may get this info by executing `python test.py --help`:

-`datasets_path` - path to `benchmark-private/benchmark/datasets` dir (required)
+ - `datasets_path` - path to `benchmark-private/benchmark/datasets` dir (required)

-`--predictors_dir` - path to mindsdb predictor dir.
+ - `--config_path` - path to config file.
 If not specified, related path from  test_dir will be used, assuming that it is a standard repository structure.

-`--config_path` - path to config file.
-If not specified, related path from  test_dir will be used, assuming that it is a standard repository structure.
-`--no_docker` - In this case local DB will be used.
+ - `--no_docker` - In this case local DB will be used.
 Assuming that it is already installed on the host system.
 If not specified, docker container is used.

-`--skip_datasource` - skip datasource preparation.
+ - `--skip_datasource` - skip datasource preparation.
 May be provided if there are prepared test/train datasources from previous launch.

-`--skip_db` - do not upload test data to database.
-Make sence only if local DB, installed on host is used `--skip_train_models` - do not train model.
+ - `--skip_db` - do not upload test data to database.
+Make sence only if local DB, installed on host is used

+ - `--skip_train_models` - do not train model.
 Make sence if models already trained in previous launches.